saeedsltm/PyGAVel/README.md

 - I suggest you to create a directory and put the "hypoell-loc.sh", "hymain" and "fwd_problem.sh" into it.
 Add this directory's path to the PATH variable.
 - Set "GENSIZE" and "POPSIZE" parameters in "par.dat" file, not smaller than 150 to get more reliable results.
-- take a look at "Pyevolve" documentation using the following address, to get more familiar with GA algorithm and how it works.
+- I suggest you to take a look at "Pyevolve" documentation using the following address, to get more familiar with GA algorithm and how it works (http://pyevolve.sourceforge.net/0_6rc1/).